 This option is only available if the map has a static custom extent set.
 The clipping uses these extent values dynamically.
 If you change the custom extent of the map, the extent used by this option updates as well.

-This option is available only in 2D maps, not in 3D scenes, and the map must contain at least one polygon feature layer.
-You can clip to all features in the polygon layer, or just selected features, or just the features currently in view.
+This option is available only in 2D maps, not in 3D scenes, and the map must contain a polygon feature layer or graphics layer with polygon elements.
+You can clip to all polygons in the layer, or just selected polygons, or just the polygons currently in view.
 The clipping uses these extent values statically.
-If the polygon feature layer is edited or removed from the map, the extent used by this option is not updated.
+If the layer is edited or removed from the map, the extent used by this option is not updated.

 Clip to a custom extent